emberjs/data/contributing/submitting-prs.md

 #### Changelog Labels

-Labels used for the changelog include `skip-changelog` which should be used if the PR should not be considered for the changelog, and any labels listed in the changelog config in the [root package.json](https://github.com/emberjs/data/blob/main/package.json).
+Labels used for the changelog include any labels listed in the changelog config in the [root package.json](https://github.com/emberjs/data/blob/main/package.json).

 These labels are prefixed with `changelog:` and currently the options are: